pypeclub/pypeclub.github.io/docs/admin_install.md

 On linux it is necessary to adjust user permissions to `/opt/pype/pype_env2` or whatever you set in `PYPE_ENV` and for that you need to be **root**.
 :::

-This will use your internet connection to download all necessary requirements.
+Default installation will use your internet connection to download all necessary requirements.

 #### Offline installation

-You can install Pype in offline scenarios:
+You can also install Pype in offline scenarios:

 ```sh
 pype install --offline
 ```

-This will use dependencies downloaded into `pype-setup/vendor/packages` rather than pulling directly from pypi.
-Those packages must first be downloaded on a machine connected to the internet using:
+This will use dependencies downloaded into `pype-setup/vendor/packages` rather than pulling directly from the internet.
+Those packages must, however, first be downloaded on a machine connected to the internet using:

 ```sh